Skip to content

 asyncio.run(get_poke_data("noibat"))

-Without delays, retries can easily heat your system and create a situation known as the retry storm.
+Without delays, retries can easily overwhelm your system and create a situation known as the retry storm.

 When and What to Retry

 It's important to realize that not every action should be retried.
-When you are dealing with non-idempotent APIs, you can introduce duplicated entries in the system if retried.
+When dealing with non-idempotent APIs, retrying can introduce duplicate entries in the system.

-When it comes to HTTP requests, you should retry based on the server response errors and consider error codes that have temporary nature (e.g. 50x errors).
+When it comes to HTTP requests, you should retry based on server response errors and consider error codes that are temporary in nature (e.g., 5xx errors).

 Avoid Retry Storms

-The retry storm is a well-known issue when retries are badly configured or put in the wrong place of the system.
+The retry storm is a well-known issue that occurs when retries are poorly configured or placed in the wrong part of the system.

-Excessive retries can overload some parts of your system putting it down.
-The two antipatterns above are common ways to misconfigured retries.
-That's why you should always limit the number of retry attempts and give some time between the retries for the downstream system to recover.
+Excessive retries can overload parts of your system and bring it down.
+The two antipatterns above are common ways to misconfigure retries.
+That's why you should always limit the number of retry attempts and allow time between retries for the downstream system to recover.

-The place where retries are added is equally important to avoid retry storms.
+The placement of retries is equally important for avoiding retry storms.
 Consider the following case:

 Image title